stephenharris/Event-Organiser/readme.txt

 == Changelog ==

+= 1.0.4 =
+Introduced warning messages for unsupported PHP / WP versions and missing tables.
+Updated templates to work with more themes.
+Updated event table install.

 = 1.0.3 =
 Fixed 'blank screen of death' for unsupported versions (WP < 3.3).
 The plug-in will still not operate correctly for versions before 3.3.